 The workplace is a very fluid space that’s hugely influenced by the requirements, values, technology and culture of the time.
 It also varies loads from company to company.
 Offices have changed massively since they were first invented, and will continue to evolve more in the coming years.

-In the 18th century, the first two dedicated office buildings in the UK were constructed.
+In the 18th century, the first two dedicated office buildings in England were constructed.

 The first of these was the Old Admiralty Office, now known as the Ripley Building after its architect Thomas Ripley.
 It was built in 1726, predominantly for the Royal Navy, and is now occupied by the Department for International Development.

 The Old Admiralty Office.
 Source: British History Online

 1729 saw the opening of the country’s second purpose-built office building, which was just as impressive as the first.
 Located on Leadenhall Street, East India House was the London headquarters of the East India Company, from which much of British India was governed until 1858.

 Open-plan workplaces are a bit like marmite: you either love them or you hate them (and post-COVID, it seems like more and more people are leaning towards ‘hate them’).
 Either way, it’s a layout that has dominated the history of office design.